 Standard precautions are applied to all patient care, in any healthcare setting, regardless of whether the patient has a suspected or confirmed infection.
 The elements of standard precautions are:

-All healthcare facilities should implement standard precautions as part of their infection control plan.
+All healthcare facilities should implement standard precautions as part of their infection control and prevention plan.

 Healthcare facilities should have a written infection control plan separate from their OSHA plan.
 The goal of the plan is to provide a safe working environment that reduces infection transmission among patients and occupational exposures to workers.
 Providing a set of clear guidelines and protocols will equip a facility with what it needs to mitigate risks and enhance safe practices.
 A written plan is a two-fold win; it protects the health and well-being of patients and reduces occupational exposure that employees may face.